-Voting rights bill for Louisiana ex-felons wins passage
+Voting rights bill for some Louisiana felons wins passage

 BATON ROUGE, La.
-(AP) — Convicted felons in Louisiana still serving probation and parole, but out of prison for five years, will be able to get their voting rights restored, after years of fighting for the change.
+(AP) — After years of fighting for the change, an effort to restore the voting rights of thousands of Louisiana’s convicted felons still serving probation and parole was successful Thursday, winning final passage amid cheers, high-fives and hugs.

-A 54-42 House vote gave final passage Thursday to the bill by Rep. Patricia Smith, a Baton Rouge Democrat who faced repeated defeat for the proposal until now.
+A 54-42 House vote gave final passage to the bill by Rep. Patricia Smith, a Baton Rouge Democrat who had faced repeated defeat for the proposal.
+The measure squeaked out of the chamber, reaching the governor’s desk with one vote more than it needed.

-It took three votes this session before Smith could even get the measure out of the House.
-But ex-felons seeking passage of the legislation spent hours talking to lawmakers and walking the halls of the Louisiana Capitol, building support.
+Gov. John Bel Edwards intends to sign the change into law, according to spokesman Richard Carbo.
+It will take effect on March 1, 2019.

-Current law required completion of probation or parole, leaving some unable to ever get voting rights restored.
+Smith needed three votes this session to even get the measure out of the House for consideration in the Senate, which backed the legislation in a 24-13 vote Wednesday.
+Convicted felons seeking passage of the legislation spent hours talking to lawmakers and walking the halls of the Louisiana Capitol, building support.

 Most Read Nation & World Stories